abishekarun/Restricted-Boltzmann-Machines/README.md

 In this project, we try to build a movie recommendation system (binary) on movielens dataset using Restricted Boltzmann Machines.
 This project was done as a part of Deep Learning A-Z course on Udemy.

-The Jupyter notebook with standard rnn model can be found [here](https://github.com/Restricted-Boltzmann-Machines/blob/master/rbm.ipynb).
+The Jupyter notebook with RBM model can be found [here](https://github.com/abishekarun/Restricted-Boltzmann-Machines/blob/master/rbm.ipynb).

 The resources that helped me are: